SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 :grey_exclamation: However, securing the application this way comes with several costs.\
 Firstly, using `Password` grant type is discouraged because it gives up many of the advantages for which OAuth2 is intended.
 For example, the user's credentials are available in clear-text to this application.\
 Secondly, it is important in an application like this, to cache the users' access tokens for subsequent requests to reduce HTTP traffic and latency.
 The [Caffeine](https://github.com/ben-manes/caffeine) cache shown in this example is a simple in-memory cache that might be too simple for production.
+Furthermore, due to caching, administrative changes of a user's privileges, e.g. roles and/or scopes, will not be respected by subsequent requests until the cache has timed out and a new token is fetched for that user.

 ## Implementation Notes
 Spring's `BearerTokenResolver` interface is implemented in [TokenBrokerResolver](./src/main/java/sample/spring/xsuaa/TokenBrokerResolver.java) which uses the [token-client](../../token-client) module to fetch the access tokens.